TheTrackdriver/overtones/README.md

 ![section4](monome_grid_3.png)

 The monome grid has limited resolution so any adjustments are quite course.
 Fine tuning is possible while holding down the shift key and pressing keys on a slider.
-The 4 upper keys increments and the 4 lower keys decrements.
-Pressing keys further away from the vertical center makes the increments/decrements larger.
+The 4 upper keys increments and the 4 lower keys decrements the value.
+Pressing keys further away from the vertical center increases the step size.